maRT1gaS/cloudflare-docs/content/load-balancing/understand-basics/load-balancers.md

 To set up a load balancer with **active-passive failover**:

 1. Create a load balancer with two origin pools (`primary` and `secondary`).
-1. In the list of origin pools, set the following order:
+1. In the list of origin pools, set the following weight:
    1. `primary`
    1. `secondary`
 1. For **Traffic Steering**, select [**Off**](/understand-basics/traffic-steering#off---standard-failover).